viennadelnat/RNAseq-stress-responses/README.md

 # RNAseq-stress-responses
-R and command line code for Reduced stress defense responses contribute to the higher toxicity of a pesticide under warming
+R and command line code for 'Reduced stress defense responses contribute to the higher toxicity of a pesticide under warming'

+Delnat V., Swaegers J., Asselman A., and Stoks R. (2020).
+Molecular Ecology, accepted.

 ## R code
 * Import of count files generated using Salmon